-We’ve got a classic mix of good and bad news for you: The good news is the 4K Ultra HD content pipeline has transitioned from a trickle to a steady flow, and in the next couple of years, it’s going to be more like a rushing river.
+We’ve got a classic mix of good and bad news for you.
+The good news is the 4K Ultra HD content pipeline has transitioned from a trickle to a steady flow, and in the next couple of years, it’s going to be more like a rushing river.
 The bad news is that, for now, some of these sources will be exclusive to certain TV brands or streaming devices.
+There is also the issue of HDR (high dynamic range), which offers greater color depth and epic contrast, but isn’t supported via every source.
 Still, most sources have opened up considerably since launch, making this a great time to consider going all-in on 4K Ultra HD.

 To save you some hassle, we’ve compiled all current and forthcoming 4K Ultra HD content sources into one place with details on pricing, popular titles, and when to expect more.